LonSilent/crypto-slackbot/README.md

 # crypto-slackbot

-A simple bot to get the price of cryptocurrencies. written with python.
+A simple bot to get the price of cryptocurrencies, written with python.
 And it is compatible with python2.7 and python 3.x.

 ## Dependency